KentaKodashima/kentakodashima-com/src/pages/projects/embassy-of-the-bolivarian-republic-of-venezuela.md

 about: >-
   This is a website renewal project for Embassy of the Bolivarian Republic of Venezuela in Japan.
 I was in charge of developing some pages and managing the project while closely communicating with our client.
+The website is build with the custom WordPress theme so that our client can manage the contents through the admin panel.
 technologies:
   - WordPress
   - HTML / CSS